-This sounds, and is obvious, but it’s surprising how often track is just left unchecked with small debris getting stuck between sleepers and rails that can stop or derail your trains.
+This sounds and is obvious, but it’s surprising how often track is just left unchecked with small debris builds up between sleepers and on the rails that can stop or derail your trains.

 Cast your eye over all sections of the track and remove anything you spot with a brush or tweezers.
 Typically, this will be small harmless items that will just cause stop trains passing but I once found a small screw poking up from between the sleepers.
 It had probably been dropped during recent work on a light fitting above the layout but regardless of where it came from it had lodged itself firmly between the sleepers and was waiting to rip into the undercarriage of the first train that passed.